jc-handy/CSV/README.md

 * [Red Hat](https://www.redhat.com/en/blog/how-manage-packages): `yum install pipx`
 * [HomeBrew](https://brew.sh): `brew install pipx`

-Once pipx is installed, run `pipx install csv` to install it to your `~/.local` directory.
-(Or run `pipx --global install csv` to install it for all users on your system.)
+Once pipx is installed, run `pipx install csvtool` to install it to your `~/.local` directory.
+(Or run `pipx --global install csvtool` to install it for all users on your system.)